 - Add in the sour cream, ¼ cup shredded cheese, and ¼ cup bacon bits.
 Mix until all ingredients are blended.

 - Divide the potato mixture equally into 3 ramekins.

 - Cook in the air fryer on the manual setting at 350 degrees F. for 5 minutes.

 - Remove the basket from the air fryer.

 - Sprinkle the remaining cheese evenly on each ramekin with the bacon bits.

-- Cook in the air fryer for an additional 4 minutes or until the cheese is nicely melted to your liking.
+- Place the basket back in the air fryer and cook for an additional 4 minutes or until the cheese is nicely melted to your liking.